Skip to content

 Performance Considerations

-• The tool reads the entire VCF file into memory before sorting
+• Small files: The tool reads the entire VCF file into memory for optimal performance

 Limitations